AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 A Controller MUST verify Receivers' compliance with an active Sender using privacy encryption and the PEP protocol.

-A Controller establishes that an active Sender is using privacy encryption and the PEP protocol by checking the Sender’s SDP transport file for a `privacy` attribute, or by checking the Sender's `privacy` attribute, or by checking the Sender's `urn:x-nmos:cap:transport:privacy` capability, or by verifying the Sender's IS-05  `ext_privacy_*` extended transport parameters at the `active` endpoint.
+A Controller establishes that an active Sender is using privacy encryption and the PEP protocol by checking the Sender's `privacy` attribute, or by checking the Sender’s SDP transport file for a `privacy` attribute, or by checking the Sender's `urn:x-nmos:cap:transport:privacy` capability, or by verifying the Sender's IS-05  `ext_privacy_*` extended transport parameters at the `active` endpoint.

-The presence of a `privacy` attribute in the SDP transport file, or the `true` value for the Sender's `privacy` attribute, indicate that the stream is privacy-protected.
+The Sender's `privacy` attribute being set to `true` or the presence of the `privacy` attribute in the SDP transport file, indicates that the stream is privacy-protected.

 Similarly, the Sender's IS-04 `urn:x-nmos:cap:transport:privacy` capability, enumerating the value `true`, indicates that the stream is privacy-protected.